 The Purdue Extension-Marion County Demonstration Garden began a Facebook page on August 5, 2014: https://www.facebook.com/PurdueIndyDemoGarden

 Photos of the garden are also posted on Twitter: https://twitter.com/purduehortindy

 See Related Files below for the following documents:

-2018 AAS News Release on Winners of the 2018 “Get Social” Landscape Design Challenge
+2018 AAS News Release on Winners of the 2018 “Get Social in the Garden” Landscape Design Challenge

 2018 Plant List and Map (89 All-America Selections Winners)

 2017 Plant List (110 All-America Selections Winners)

 2016 Plant List (77 All-America Selections Winners)

 2014 Plant List and Map (73 All-America Selections Winners)